 The purpose of reincarnation is for us to grow and evolve spiritually until we return to the Godhead from whence we came.
 Each life is the result of the ones preceding it and is shaped accordingly–not in the sense of reward or punishment, but as precise mathematical reaction to our actions in those previous lives.
 We reap what we sowed in them through the exercise of our free wills.
 Though we may forget it, we are at all times masters of our destiny and not at all swept along blindly by karma–which is really our own creation.

-Equally–if not more–important with the law of karma is the fact that every experience and action in our previous births produces a shaping of our personal energies which manifest mostly as the personality.
+Equally, if not more important, is the fact that every experience and action in our previous births produces a shaping of our personal energies which manifest mostly as the personality.
 These shapings, called samskaras, are likened to impressions made in wax or clay that momentarily impart a distinctive shape or character, yet are erased and overwritten with other impressions in an endless succession of changes.
 So karma and samskara are the two determinants of the quality and character of each reincarnation.

 The Implication of Karma

-The individual soul, being endowed with free, creative will according to the divine image, must also shoulder the responsibility for that will–the responsibility being in the form of the irrevocable law: “Whatsoever a man soweth, that shall he also reap.”
-The law is that we must receive back whatever we sow, not just a “suitable” punishment.
-This is reinforced by God’s own words when He told Noah: “Whoso sheddeth man’s blood, by man shall his blood be shed” (Genesis 9:6).
+The individual soul, being endowed with free, creative will according to the divine image, must also shoulder the responsibility for that will–the responsibility being in the form of the irrevocable law: “Whatsoever a man soweth, that shall he also reap” (Galatians 6:7).
+The law is that we must receive back whatever we sow, not just some kind of reaction.
+This is reinforced by God’s own words when he told Noah: “Whoso sheddeth man’s blood, by man shall his blood be shed” (Genesis 9:6).
 Retribution must be in the form of experiencing exactly what we have done to others–no substitute.
-For the Lord Jesus was not just putting forth a social directive when He said: “Whatsoever ye would that men should do to you, do ye even so to them” (Matthew 7:12).
+For the Lord Jesus was not just putting forth a social directive when he said: “Whatsoever ye would that men should do to you, do ye even so to them” (Matthew 7:12).
 He was simply restating the Law that whatever you do to others will in turn be done to you.
-And since “he that soweth to his flesh shall of the flesh reap,” reincarnation is an absolute necessity, to provide us the flesh in which to reap what we have sown.
-It would be appropriate for an Ishanni to use the term “sowing and reaping,” but “karma” is much shorter.
+And since “he that soweth to his flesh shall of the flesh reap” (Galatians 6:8), reincarnation is an absolute necessity, to provide us the flesh in which to reap what we have sown.
+It would be appropriate for a Saint Thomas Christian to use the term “sowing and reaping,” but “karma” is much shorter.

-The twin laws of karma and rebirth are the fundamental truths about human existence, and without them no religious or personal philosophy can be either true or viable.
+As said in the first chapter, Saint Thomas Christians hold that the twin laws of karma and rebirth as understood in Hinduism are the fundamental truths about human existence, and without them no religious or personal philosophy can be either true or viable.